zopefoundation/zc.relationship/src/zc/relationship/README.txt

-The Relationship package currently contains two main types of components: a relationship index, and some relationship containers.
-Both are designed for use within the ZODB.
+The zc.relationship package currently contains two main types of
+components: a relationship index, and some relationship containers.
+Both are designed to be used within the ZODB, although the index is flexible enough to be used in other contexts.
 They share the model that relationships are full-fledged objects that are indexed for optimized searches.
 They also share the ability to perform optimized intransitive and transitive relationship searches, and to support arbitrary filter searches on relationship tokens.

 The index is a very generic component that can be used to optimize searches for N-ary relationships, can be used standalone or within a catalog, can be